hooiyan/fem-todo-app/README-template.md

     - [Useful resources](#useful-resources)
   - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- [x] View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
+- [x] See hover states for all interactive elements on the page
-- Add new todos to the list
+- [x] Add new todos to the list
-- Mark todos as complete
+- [x] Mark todos as complete
-- Delete todos from the list
+- [x] Delete todos from the list
-- Filter by all/active/complete todos
+- [x] Filter by all/active/complete todos
-- Clear all completed todos
+- [x] Clear all completed todos
-- Toggle light and dark mode
+- [x] Toggle light and dark mode
-- **Bonus**: Drag and drop to reorder items on the list
+- [x] **Bonus**: Drag and drop to reorder items on the list

 ### Screenshot